reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 For additional information on the methods of `RestTemplate`, please refer to the [Javadoc](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html).

-We will see the use of the above methods of `RestTemplate` with the help of some examples in subsequent sections.
+We will see how to use the above methods of `RestTemplate` with the help of some examples in subsequent sections.

 ## Project Setup for Running the Examples